 There has been previous study of the possibility of implementing Schenkerian analysis by computer.
 Kassler [3-5] demonstrated that systematisation of Schenkerian theory was possible and proceeded as far as a system able to derive an analysis from a middleground.
-Extension of this to derive an analysis from a musical surface has not vet been reported.
-I suspect in part because of the problem of the size of the solution space, discussed below.
+Extension of this to derive an analysis from a musical surface has not yet been reported, I suspect in part because of the problem of the size of the solution space, discussed below.
 More recently Mavromatis & Brown [9] have demonstrated the mathematical possibility of implementing Schenkerian theory as a context-free grammar, but personal communication from Mavromatis indicates that this too has foundered on the problem of the size of the solution space.
 Gilbert & Conklin [1] get round this by using a probabilistic grammar to derive melodic reductions.
 Other computer-based work involving aspects of Schenkerian theory has not attempted to generate analyses from actual pieces, (e.g., [11]).
 Hamanaka, Hirata & Tojo [2] have implemented a system to make reductions according to the theory of Lerdahl & Jackendoff, using their theory of preference rules.
-However, human intervention is required to adjust parameters to direct reduction towards an acceptable result.
+Human intervention is required to adjust parameters to direct reduction towards an acceptable result, but the authors reported progress at ISMIR 2007 towards automatic adjustment of parameters.